KGIM (AM)

 KGIM (1420 kHz, "FOX Sports Aberdeen 1420 AM and 98.5 FM") is an AM radio station licensed to serve Aberdeen, South Dakota.
 The station is owned by Prairie Winds Broadcasting, Inc. It airs a sports format featuring programming from Fox Sports Radio.

 The station was assigned these call letters by the Federal Communications Commission on June 16, 1982.

 KGIM-AM is the radio home for the Aberdeen Central Golden Eagles, Aberdeen Roncalli Cavaliers, Minnesota Vikings and Minnesota Twins.

 Ownership, history, and programming

 First KABR

-The first KABR began operations in 1935 from the sixth floor of the Alonzo Ward Hotel, with a transmitter on the roof of the building.
+The first KABR began operations in 1935 from the sixth floor of the Alonzo Ward Hotel, with a 100-watt transmitter on the roof of the building and operating at 1430 kHz.

 By the late 1940s, the station was a Mutual affiliate with 5,000 watts of power on 1420 kHz.

 On April 1, 1949, KABR ceased operations.
 The Mutual affiliate transferred to 930 KSDN, which had begun operations the year before and became the only radio station in Aberdeen.